ad510/firstest-principle/learning.md

 [1] "Extremely patient" is like the biggest understatement ever.

-[2] Use the same deterministic Turing complete interpreter for every program, and let it use unlimited time and memory.
-In this example, all input to the Python interpreter is generated by a deterministic algorithm.
+[2] Let the program use unlimited time and memory, and deterministically generate anything that could potentially be nondeterministic (such as user input).

 ## Can we do better? [probably want to rewrite this]